- Study Mode: Full time

 A typical offer will require a UCAS tariff score of: 112 - 136

-All applicants should be able to demonstrate evidence of academic study within the last five years.
+All applicants should be able to demonstrate evidence of academic study within the last five years and Health Care experience is an advantage but not essential.

 Year 1 Modules